core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 ## "Lightweight" Expert Review Checks {#checks}

-The "lightweight" DE review checklist for the CoAP Content-Formats registry consists of the following steps:
+The "lightweight" Designated Expert review checklist for the CoAP Content-Formats registry consists of the following steps:

 1. The combination of content-type and content coding for which the registration is requested must not be already present in the "CoAP Content-Formats" registry;
 1. The media type associated with the requested Content-Format must exist (or must have been approved for registration) in the "Media Types" registry {{?IANA.media-types}};